 A coppiced tree will live for a very long time as they are maintained at a juvenile stage, and therefore do not age.
 They live almost indefinitely, meaning a ready supply of timber that needs to be cut to produce more new wood.
 And the longer the tree establishes, the larger the root system, the more coppiced wood it produces.
 This method, of course, is centuries old but makes just as much sense, if not more, in our modern world.

 Coppicing encourages its own woodland creatures which helps to maintain diversity.
 It also encourages some of our favorite woodland birds including pheasants, nuthatches and woodpeckers.

 The eyes and noses for our rustic reindeer are from local businesses near South Wales, thus again helping the local economy.
 Not only do our rustic wooden reindeer make a great display and focal point for your home, garden or shop in a very environmentally friendly way but they are also individuals.
 There will never be two the same.

-These reindeer have proved so popular that they are now out of stock, but gardensite sells a wide range of other Christmas decorations including illuminated and metal reindeer, and they are also available from our garden centre at Sutton Coldfield in Birmingham.
+These reindeer have proved so popular that they are now out of stock, but gardensite sells a wide range of other Christmas decorations including illuminated and metal reindeer, and they are also available from our garden centre at Sutton Coldfield in north Birmingham.

 With such changeable weather recently with a heat wave following by rain, David Coton is looking forward to summer finally arriving and a chance to get out into the garden, here are some of the jobs he'll be tackling during July.

 There's no doubt that television provides gardeners with inspiration, sound advice and good ideas, that's why we're all looking forward to new programmes and the return of old favourites during 2020 but during the current government restrictions don't be surprised to see repeats filling gaps in a depleted schedule and other programmes adopting a different format..